 The Valparaiso University athletic bands have taken on a variety of forms throughout the school’s history.
 For several years in the early 1980′s, the Valparaiso University Crusader Marching Band performed at football games, marched in the Popcorn Parade at the annual Popcorn Fest in Valparaiso, and marched around campus in the annual homecoming parade.
 Members of the marching band also were a part of the Crusader Pep Band that performed at men’s basketball games.

-In the early 2000′s, under the direction of Simon Kissler, the band expanded their performance venues to women’s championship soccer, as well as travelling with the men’s basketball team to the Mid-Con Conference Tournament.
-Since 2007, under the direction of Dan Zeigner and currently Emily Prough, the Pep Band has grown and established itself as an important part of athletic and community events, including men’s and women’s basketball, football, volleyball, and a renewed position in the Popcorn Parade.
-Some additional important expansions to the Pep Band include new venues of performance at the Polar Plunge, March of Dimes, and Touch a Truck fundraisers, several pep rallies on Valparaiso University’s campus, and the addition of a drumline to perform during team introductions.
+In the early 2000′s, under the direction of Simon Kissler, the band expanded their performance venues to women’s championship soccer, as well as the Mid-Con Conference Tournament, travelling with the men’s basketball team.
+Since 2007, under the direction of Dan Zeigner and currently Emily Prough, the Pep Band has grown and established itself as an important part of athletic and community events, including men’s and women’s basketball, football, volleyball, and the addition of drumline at soccer matches.
+Some additional important expansions to the Pep Band include new venues of performance at the Popcorn Fest Parade, Polar Plunge, and Touch a Truck, several pep rallies on Valparaiso University’s campus, and the drumline.

 We are currently working on updating the history.
 We are starting from the very beginning, so please be patient with us as we add information for the past 100 years.
 Thanks!